292: THE ST. AUGUSTINE LIGHTHOUSE WAS HAUNTED – BUT I AIN’T ‘FRAID OF NO GHOST

 With no time to waste as Vicki waited patiently in the Jeep parked on the sidewalk, Tom carried me to several locations around the exterior of the church.
 Here are my photographer’s images of the Memorial Presbyterian Church, which has been listed as number four of the top eight religious wonders to visit in the United States.

-The exterior of the church was created with gold and white terracotta, while the impressive dome atop the building was made of copper and created in Italy.
+The exterior of the Memorial Presbyterian Church was created with gold and white terracotta, while the impressive dome atop the building was made of copper and created in Italy.

 The interior of the church wasn’t open for tours on Sunday, but if the two of us could’ve visited the interior, we would have seen the Italian marble floors, the pews fashioned from carved mahogany, and the baptismal font carved from a single block of Siena marble.